strannik19/td_devel/ELT/README.md

 Install_Linux_Environment_SLES11SP1
 ===================================
 If you are an Teradata Employee, then you know how to get those packages:

 * SLJM (AssetID: KA66947)
 * GCFR (AssetID: KA67919)

-If you don't know, what SLJM or GCFR is, then you don't need that package.
+If you don't know, what SLJM or GCFR is, then you don't need that package anyway.

 Install_TD_Developers_Package_SLES11SP1
 =======================================
 The main goal for this package is the installation of this packages:

-* git (version 2.2.2)
+* git (version 2.4.1)
-* subversion (version 1.8.11)
+* subversion (version 1.8.13)

 Also, there are some packages included, which are required by SLJM or GCFR!